-Low interest rates for transaction financing, as well as favourable borrowing conditions still generate an incentive for private equity activity.
-While deal activity in 2020 has been overshadowed by the COVID-19 pandemic, deal flow in 2021 so far suggests a quick recovery (see question 1.3).
+While low interest rates for transaction financing, as well as favourable borrowing conditions, still generate an incentive for high levels of private equity activity, the COVID-19 pandemic will have an impact on private equity transactions (see question 1.3).

 1.3 What are going to be the long-term effects for private equity in your jurisdiction as a result of the COVID-19 pandemic?
-If there has been government intervention in the economy, how has that influenced private equity activity?